FortAwesome/wordpress-fontawesome/README.md

 | <span style="white-space:nowrap;">[`integrations/plugins/plugin-beta`](https://github.com/FortAwesome/wordpress-fontawesome/tree/master/integrations/plugins/plugin-beta)</span> | Plugin requires version 4 compatibility, webfont technology, and a specific version.
 Uses some version 4 icon names.
 Assumes this package is already installed as a plugin. |
 | <span style="white-space:nowrap;">[`integrations/plugins/plugin-sigma`](https://github.com/FortAwesome/wordpress-fontawesome/tree/master/integrations/plugins/plugin-sigma)</span> | A plugin that requires this package via composer. |

-# Development
+# Contributing Development to this Package
-See [DEVELOPMENT.md](https://github.com/FortAwesome/wordpress-fontawesome/blob/master/DEVELOPMENT.md) for instructions on how you can set up a development environment to make contributions to this code base.
+See [DEVELOPMENT.md](https://github.com/FortAwesome/wordpress-fontawesome/blob/master/DEVELOPMENT.md) for instructions on how you can set up a development environment to make contributions.